SeraphV2/Omada_Installer/README.md

 - **Automated Installation**: Quickly set up the Omada Controller on any compatible Linux server.
 - **Seamless Updates**: Update your existing Omada Controller to the latest version with ease.
 - **Dependency Management**: Automatically detects and installs required dependencies.
-- **Customizable**: Options to configure installation paths and customize settings.
-- **Error Handling**: Ensures smooth operations with clear error messages and logging.

 ## Requirements